 What Should I Actually Do Right Now?

-The most useful step is organizational, not strategic.
-The strategic decisions belong with a licensed immigration attorney who can review the specific facts of a situation.
-What an applicant can do in the meantime is arrive at the consultation with a complete, accurate, and well-organized factual record.
-The stronger the record an attorney has to work with, the more substantive that first meeting can be.
+The most useful step right now is organizational, not strategic.
+Strategic decisions belong with a licensed immigration attorney who can review your specific facts.
+What you can do in the meantime is arrive at that consultation with a complete, accurate, well-organized record.
+The stronger the record your attorney has to work with, the more substantive that first meeting will be.

-Topics worth discussing with an attorney about a specific situation include: the strength of the equity record on paper, gaps that may need supplemental documentation, any negative factors that need contextual explanation, and whether the adjustment-of-status route or consular processing makes more sense given the facts.
+Topics worth raising with a licensed immigration attorney include: the strength of your equity record on paper, gaps that may need supplemental documentation, any negative factors that need context, and whether the adjustment-of-status route or consular processing makes more sense for your situation.

 Where Can I Read the Memo Directly?

 The full PDF of PM-602-0199 is published on USCIS.gov.
 The USCIS Policy Manual is the canonical reference for current adjudication guidance.
-Plain-English summaries from named law firms — including those linked throughout this article — are useful for context, but the operative document is the memo itself.
+Plain-English summaries from named law firms, including those linked throughout this article, are useful for context.
+The operative document, however, is the memo itself.

-For ongoing situational guidance, the canonical Adjustment Status Navigator explainer at /policy/pm-602-0199 tracks the firm-by-firm analyses and what they imply for different applicant categories.
+For ongoing situational guidance, the Adjustment of Status Navigator explainer at /policy/pm-602-0199 tracks the firm-by-firm analyses and what they imply for different applicant categories.

 Get your situation organized before your attorney consultation.
-Adjustment Status Navigator is a software tool that helps applicants build a complete, organized factual record — the kind of record that makes an attorney consultation substantive rather than exploratory.
-Join the waitlist on our home page for early access.
+Adjustment of Status Navigator helps applicants build a complete, organized factual record, the kind of record that makes an attorney consultation substantive rather than exploratory.
+Start the intake walkthrough or find an AILA attorney.